Perl-Apollo/Corinna/templates/rfc/major-changes.md

 ## September 21, 2021

+- :name attribute for slots removed from MVP.
+Might be returned later.
 - Version numbers no longer limited to semver.
 All current Perl version formats intended to be supported.
 - Classes which both inherit and consume roles must now declare the parent